 7.1 Investment Objectives.
 The Reserve Accounts have been established to provide funding over an intermediate horizon but must be available to meet unanticipated operating requirements of the State as they arise.
 The primary investment objectives are to maintain the safety of and maximize the return on such funds.
 Liquidity of such funds is a secondary consideration, but Reserve Managers are expected to invest State Funds in a manner to mitigate losses in connection with the need to liquidate investments for unforeseen operating requirements.

 7.2 Maturity Restrictions.
-The maximum maturity for any investment of State Funds in the Reserve eleted:; provided that, the maximum average maturity of each acco anaged by a Reserve Manager shall be seven years.
+The maximum maturity for any investment of State Funds in the Reserve Accounts shall be ten years from the date of settlement.

+eleted:; provided that, the maximum average maturity of each accou